-A special version of Google’s Android phone/tablet operating system that’s designed especially for big-screen TVs, Android TV is versatile and well supported with apps – but it’s arguably not the most user-friendly system out there.
-Extensively used across most of the Sony product line, amongst others, it’s also found on stand-alone streaming devices like the Foxtel Now box and Nvidia Shield.
+A special version of Google’s Android phone/tablet operating system that’s designed especially for big-screen TVs, Android TV is versatile and well supported with apps.
+Extensively used across most of the Sony product line, amongst others, it’s also found on stand-alone streaming devices like the Chromecast with Google TV and Nvidia Shield.
 Android TV is tightly integrated with Google’s ecosystem (as you’d expect) but has a huge library of apps for all the major streaming services.
-Its clean, modern interface is great, but it can take a few too many button presses to find the app you want.
+Its clean, modern interface is great, but it can sometimes take a few too many button presses to find the app you want.

 Beware some ultra-cheap TVs that say they use Android – but not Android TV.
 Yes, there are TVs out there that use the phone/tablet version of Android.
 You want to avoid those.

 WebOS and SmartHub

-The brand-specific operating systems for LG and Samsung TVs respectively, both of these are custom-designed by the manufacturers to work with their TVs’ unique features, but really take a fairly similar approach.
+The brand-specific operating systems for LG and Samsung TVs respectively, both of these are designed by the manufacturers to work with their TVs’ unique features, but take a fairly similar approach.
 The great thing about them is that app access is usually only a button or two away, with LG’s “magic” remote even providing a kind of “air mouse” you can use to quickly navigate your way to content.

 They both do the job well, with Samsung’s SmartHub going further by acting as a control center for smart appliances in your home.
 Yes, you can control your fridge from your TV, just like we’re sure someone has always wanted!
 App selection is more limited than on Android TV, but all the big players are there.